notatree2/notatree2/README.md

 ### Hi there 👋

+I am a Christian, gamer, and programming is cool
+I like the internet, and uhh yeah

+Thank you, and God bless you person reading my README!

 <!--
 **notatree2/notatree2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.